centrapay/streamsub/README.md

 The XPENDING command returns information about pending messages for a consumer group (messages that have been read by a consumer but not acknowledged).
-The summary form of XPENDING does not provide any idle time information so it not useful for detecting overdue messages but may be useful for debugging.
+The summary form of XPENDING does not provide any idle time information so it is not useful for detecting overdue messages but may be useful for debugging.

 ```